About the project

 Who was the work completed for?

-Ausino Properties were the developer for Nelson House.
-Robin Sang actively participated in all aspects of the building’s conservation and showed a keen interest in achieving the highest quality products and methodologies to restore this heritage listed item in the CBD of Sydney.
+Ausino Properties was the developer for Nelson House.
+Director, Robin Sang actively participated in all aspects of the building’s conservation and showed a keen interest in achieving the highest quality products and methodologies to restore this heritage listed item in the CBD of Sydney.

 Very positive outcome for the heritage building due to the extent of the conservation works carried out in the premises.
 Previous intrusive elements were removed.
 The entire eastern façade was conserved inclusive of tuck-pointed brickwork, sandstone conservation, copper frontispiece cleaned up and burnished and the parapet wrought iron reinstated.View gallery Get in touch